Stefafrontani/smalls-be/readme.md

 ## Description:
 The project works as an api, letting a web user:
-- save the posts he/she likes
+- save the posts the user likes the most
 - retrieve all posts saved
 - deleting a post saved previously